bigeasy/strata/diary.md

 any form of I/O error and leave the tree in memory, it's cache and it's locks, in a consistent state.

+### More Errors

+Trying to think of how to handle a failed write.
+What are the recoverable cases?
+How do you deal with a full disk, for example?

+Offhand, I'd say that you give up on the balance, and any changes like the ones above, any in-memory changes, you dispose of, so rather than set it back, you remove the page from the cache on error, then it can be reread, which ought to be interesting, because their might be a truncated last line or some such.

+In that case, we'd want some way of marking the page as broken, dirty, and not writing to it.
+Makes me wonder what other databases do when problems arrise.

+For now, I just need to get an error to come up and out of Strata and someplace where someone can email it to me, where I can begin to see the possible failure states.
+I'm sure that if a disk is full, and you're collecting data, then people are not going to be able to make progress, their programs can't make progress anyway.

+Also, with Journalist, I'm not able to `close` because I'll write a footer onto an error, so I need to do something else, like `scram` the file.

+Errors need to become events, what are they?
+Cannot read, cannot write and cannot replace.
+Cannot write matters if I'm inserted, deleting or exorcising.

 ## Records and Keys

 I'd imagined to use Strata to create a database that stores objects and the keys